Key Difference Between Unix and Linux

 - Individual accounts are protected because of appropriate authorization

-- Linux is a replica of UNIX but does not use its code.
+- When comparing Unix vs Linux, Linux is a replica of UNIX but does not use its code.

 |Cost||Linux is freely distributed, downloaded through magazines, Books, website, etc. There are paid versions also available for Linux.||Different flavors of Unix have different pricing depending upon the type of vendor.|